Death of a Scoundrel: Plot

-Clementi Sabourin (George Sanders), a wealthy and scandalous businessman, is found dead.
-Police come to investigate, and when they question Bridget Kelly (Yvonne De Carlo), who found the body, she tells them everything she knows about his past.
-The rest of the movie is a flashback based on her testimony.

-A Czech refugee, missing and believed dead, Sabourin one day turns up to find his love Zina (Lisa Ferraday) is now married to his brother, Gerry (Tom Conway).
-Out of spite, he betrays his brother to the police.
-Sabourin learns from the police prefect that Gerry was killed resisting arrest.
-The prefect gives Sabourin a passport and he sets sail for America.
+Czech refugee Clementi Sabourin, missing and believed dead, one day turns up to find that his love Zina is now married to his brother, Gerry.
+Out of spite, he betrays Gerry to the police.
+Gerry is killed resisting arrest.
+A police prefect gives a passport to Sabourin, who sets sail for America.

-At the port in New York he observes the shady Miss Kelly as she makes off with ship passenger Leonard Wilson's (Victor Jory) wallet.
+At the port in New York he sees Bridget Kelly, a woman who makes off with ship passenger Leonard Wilson's wallet.
 Sabourin makes a romantic play for Kelly, only to steal the wallet when her back is turned.
-Kelly's estranged husband Chuck (Bob Morgan) pursues and shoots Sabourin in the street, but Sabourin escapes by pushing Chuck into the path of an oncoming car.
+Kelly's estranged husband Chuck pursues and shoots Sabourin in the street.
+Sabourin eventually escapes by pushing Chuck into the path of an oncoming car.

 On a tip from the doctor who removes the bullet, Sabourin invests in a company that manufactures the drug penicillin.
-He fraudulently uses a $20,000 cashier's check from inside the stolen wallet to purchase the stock.
-Encountering the wealthy Mrs. Ryan (Zsa Zsa Gabor), widow of a prominent businessman, Sabourin earns a considerable sum of money for her as well by tipping her to the stock.
+He fraudulently uses a $20,000 cashier's check from inside the wallet to purchase the stock.
+Encountering Mrs. Ryan, the wealthy widow of a prominent businessman, Sabourin earns a considerable sum of money for her as well by tipping her to the stock.
 Mrs. Ryan writes Sabourin a $20,000 loan, which he uses to cover his forged check from Wilson.
-His stockbroker, O'Hara (John Hoyt), spots the fraud but helps Sabourin in exchange for a share in his profit.
+His stockbroker, O'Hara, spots the fraud but helps Sabourin in exchange for a share in his profit.

-Sabourin uses a financial statement he found in Wilson's wallet to blackmail Wilson into selling him his oil company.
-Sabourin orchestrates a fake oil strike to gain profit, but his investors get the last laugh when oil is really found on the property and the stock soars to $30 a share.
-Sabourin, O'Hara, Miss Kelly and Sabourin's lawyer Bauman (Werner Klemperer) become successful by buying struggling companies, manipulating the price of stock and throwing the companies into receivership.
+Sabourin uses a financial statement he found in the wallet to blackmail Wilson into selling him his oil company.
+Sabourin orchestrates a fake oil strike to gain profit, but the scheme fails when oil is really found on the property and the stock soars to $30 a share.
+Sabourin, O'Hara, Kelly and Sabourin's lawyer Bauman become successful by buying struggling companies, manipulating the price of stock and throwing the companies into receivership.

-As he becomes increasingly "successful", Sabourin begins courting a number of women romantically, including Mrs. Ryan's young secretary, Stephanie North (Nancy Gates).
+As he becomes increasingly "successful", Sabourin begins courting various women romantically, including Mrs. Ryan's young secretary, Stephanie North.
 He invites North to a party and finances her ambition to become an actress.
-When she rejects his advances, he attempts to thwart her career, but is unsuccessful, as her producer recognizes that North does indeed have talent.
+When she rejects his advances, he attempts to thwart her career, but is unsuccessful, as her producer recognizes that North indeed has talent.